7 days, 18 hours and 12 minutes.

 It seems all the trials and tribulations of the original system fostered a strange fondness for the unpredictable chaos of walking in circles for hours.
 You could make it to Cerulean, or you could spend 10 hours jumping up and down ledges, but at least the world found some hilarity in the pixelated floundering.
 In fact, without the old system, we would have no supreme Helix, no SS Ticket memories, and no moments of unbelievable frustration that have bound us, the players, together.
 On the other hand, democracy might have prevented the tragic loss of Abby and Jay Leno, and may have brought us closer to defeating the Elite Four.

-Eventually, the start9‘ers caused enough menu chaos for anarchy to come out on top.
+Eventually, the Start9‘ers caused enough menu chaos during every period of democracy for anarchy to win favor.
 The chat responses looked something like this:

 “ANARCHY REIGNS SUPREME”